sonanmemon/Personal_academic_website/content/home/experience.md

   date_start = "2019-07-04"
   date_end = "2019-09-01"
   description = """
-  Worked as a Research Assistant in Project "Proficiency  Aware  Multi-Agent  Actor-Critic  for  Mixed  Aerial  andGround  Robot  Teaming" in Cognitive Robotics and AI Lab(CRAI),Advised by Assistant Professor Rui Liu.
+  Worked as a Research Assistant in Project "Proficiency Aware Multi-Agent Actor-Critic for Mixed Aerial and Ground Robot Teaming" in Cognitive Robotics and AI Lab(CRAI), advised by Assistant Professor Rui Liu.
   """

 [[experience]]